jiselle03/techrollmancer-client/README.md

 # techrollmancer

 Techrollmancer is a companion app for Dungeons & Dragons 5e.

+Players can create and update character sheets, schedule games, and generate random characters.